apache/airflow/docs/apache-airflow/best-practices.rst

     {{ var.json.<variable_name> }}

-Alternative option is to read from the environment variables in the top level python code instead of airflow variables.
+Alternative option is to read from the environment variables in the top level python code instead of Airflow variables.
-This will avoid new connections to airflow metadata DB everytime Airflow parses the python file.
+This will avoid new connections to Airflow metadata DB everytime Airflow parses the python file.

 Top level Python Code